IdentitySquare/Engineering-Internship/01_Lessons/03_local_dev_env.md

 ## 1. Local Computer Setup
 *Estimated time: Varies on your computer, setup and issues you might run into.
 Could range from an hour to a full day if you encounter issues.*

-A Lunix system is easier to work with.
+A Linux system is easier to work with.
 You will have the easiest time setting up if you are on macOS or Ubuntu.

 **Windows**: You can setup in Windows but you might have issues.
 You can try Googling for tutorials on this.
 We strongly recommend that you install Ubuntu as a second OS or at least in a Virtual Machine.